-- Family-to-family support groups
+- Family-to-family Support

-- Organizations of interest to families
+- Organizations of Interest

 Bridge to Benefits Minnesota links families and individuals to public Work Support Programs and tax credits.
 You will find information about: Eligibility Screening Tool for Health Insurance Programs, Energy Assistance, Supplemental Nutrition Assistance (food stamps), School Meals, Child Care Assistance, Earned Income Tax Credit, or Working Family Credit.

 Disability Linkage Line is an information and assistance resource for all disability-related questions.
 Counselors help people identify resource and benefit options, manage benefits, overcome barriers, and find solutions related to: disability benefits, financial needs, legal issues, work planning, etc. Also, find information about transition from school to work with these youth in transition tools.